knative/docs/docs/eventing/sources/apiserversource/getting-started/README.md

       namespace: <namespace>
     EOF
     ```
-    where;
+    Where:

-    - `<cluster-role-binding>` is the name of the cluster role binding that you want to create.
+    - `<cluster-role-binding>` is the name of the ClusterRoleBinding that you want to create.
-    - `<cluster-role>` is the name of the cluster role that you created in step 3 above.
+    - `<cluster-role>` is the name of the ClusterRole that you created in step 3 above.
-    - `<service-account>` is the name of the service account that you created in step 2 above.
+    - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
     - `<namespace>` is the name of the namespace that you created in step 1 above.

-1. Create an ApiServerSource object:
+1. Create the ApiServerSource object by running the command:

     === "kn"

         ```bash
         kn source apiserver create <apiserversource> \
           --namespace <namespace> \
           --mode "Resource" \
           --resource "Event:v1" \
           --service-account <service-account> \
           --sink <sink>
         ```
-    where;
+        Where:

         - `<apiserversource>` is the name of the source that you want to create.
         - `<namespace>` is the name of the namespace that you created in step 1 above.
-    - `<service-account>` is the name of the service account that you created in step 2 above.
+        - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
         - `<sink>` is the name of the PodSpecable object that you want to use as a sink.

     === "YAML"

         ```yaml
         kubectl create -f - <<EOF
         apiVersion: sources.knative.dev/v1
         kind: ApiServerSource
         metadata:
          name: <apiserversource>
          namespace: <namespace>
         spec:
          serviceAccountName: <service-account>
-     mode: Resource
+         mode: Resource <!-- should this be a placeholder? -->
          resources:
            - apiVersion: v1
              kind: Event
          sink:
            ref:
              apiVersion: v1
              kind: Service
              name: <sink>
         EOF
         ```
-    where;
+        Where:

         - `<apiserversource>` is the name of the source that you want to create.
         - `<namespace>` is the name of the namespace that you created in step 1 above.
-    - `<service-account>` is the name of the service account that you created in step 2 above.
+        - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
-    - `<sink>` is the name of the Knative service that you want to use as a sink.
-A service is used here as an example, however you can use any supported PodSpecable object by updating the `kind` from `Service` to another object type.
+        - `<sink>` is the name of the Knative Service that you want to use as a sink.
+A Service is used here as an example, however you can use any supported PodSpecable object by updating the `kind` from `Service` to another object type.

+## Verify the ApiServerSource object

-6. Create events by launching a test pod in your namespace:
+1. Create events by launching a test pod in your namespace by running the command:

     ```bash
     kubectl run busybox --image=busybox --namespace=<namespace> --restart=Never -- ls
     ```
-    where;
-    - `<namespace>` is the name of the namespace that you created in step 1 above.
+    Where `<namespace>` is the name of the namespace that you created in step 1 above.

-1. Delete the test pod:
+1. Delete the test pod by running the command:

     ```bash
     kubectl --namespace=<namespace> delete pod busybox
     ```
-    where;
-    - `<namespace>` is the name of the namespace that you created in step 1 above.
+    Where `<namespace>` is the name of the namespace that you created in step 1 above.

-1. View the logs to verify that Kubernetes events were sent to the Knative Eventing system:
+1. View the logs to verify that Kubernetes events were sent to the Knative
+Eventing system by running the command:

     ```bash
     kubectl logs --namespace=<namespace> -l app=<sink> --tail=100
     ```
-    where;
+    Where:

     - `<namespace>` is the name of the namespace that you created in step 1 above.
     - `<sink>` is the name of the PodSpecable object that you used as a sink in step 5 above.